MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-C-Aircraft/part-29-Airworthiness-Standards-Transport-Category-Rotorcraft/subpart-F-Equipment/subjectgroup-ECFR2f20001e06ea46f-General/section-29.1309.md

 (c) Warning information must be provided to alert the crew to unsafe system operating conditions and to enable them to take appropriate corrective action.
 Systems, controls, and associated monitoring and warning means must be designed to minimize crew errors which could create additional hazards.

 (d) Compliance with the requirements of paragraph (b)(2) of this section must be shown by analysis and, where necessary, by appropriate ground, flight, or simulator tests.
-The analysis must consider -
+The analysis must consider—

 (1) Possible modes of failure, including malfunctions and damage from external sources;